stomp/stomp-spec/src/stomp-specification-1.1.md

 `accept-version` header is missing, it means that the client only supports version 1.0 of the protocol.

-The protocol that will be used for the reset of the session will be the highest protocol version that both the client and server have in common.
+The protocol that will be used for the rest of the session will be the highest protocol version that both the client and server have in common.

 For example, if the client sends: